Skip to main content

 1. Go to your repository’s Settings > Secrets and variables > Actions.

-2. Add the listed variables under Secrets and Variables tabs.
+2. Add the required variables under Secrets and Variables tabs.

 Set up workflow configuration